South Australian / Northern Territory Summer School

 • Talents: Come prepared to share your love for Bahá'u'lláh with your music, dance or drama

-• Name tags must be worn at all times on the camp
+• Name tags must be worn at all times during the camp

 • Long-term residents of the park are to be left alone and not to be invited to participate in any part of the program